Who we are

 Cassandra Kennell, Psy.D., LCP

 Cassandra Kennell, Psy.D., was born in Sarasota, Florida and received her B.A. in Psychology from the University of South Florida.
-She moved to the Shenandoah Valley in 2004 to earn Eastern Mennonite University’s Master of Arts degree in Counseling.
+She moved to the Shenandoah Valley in 2004 to earn a Master of Arts degree in Counseling.
 Dr. Kennell worked as a child and adolescent substance abuse therapist before pursuing her doctorate in psychology.
 She completed her internship at Philhaven Hospital in Mt.
 Gretna, PA.
-Her training experiences included placements at Johns Hopkins Bayview Medical Center, Walter Reed National Military Medical Center, and DeWitt Army Community Hospital.
+Her training experiences included placements at Johns Hopkins Bayview Medical Center, Walter Reed National Military Medical Center, DeWitt Army Community Hospital, James Madison University, and Western State Hospital.

 Dr. Kennell specializes in working with college-age women who have depression or anxiety.
-She also utilizes cognitive-behavioral therapy and works with clients to address recurring patterns of negative interaction as well as the underlying thoughts and emotions that drive these patterns.
+She works with clients to address recurring patterns of negative interaction, as well as the underlying thoughts and emotions that drive these patterns.
+She also integrates attachment theory, working with new parents as they navigate the emotional and practical aspects of parenting.

 Location: Cassandra Kennell is at the Harrisonburg office